silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/11_Partial_Template_Caching.md

 ---
 title: Partial Template Caching
-summary: Cache a section of a template Reduce rendering time with cached templates and understand the limitations of the ViewableData object caching.
+summary: Cache a section of a template Reduce rendering time with cached templates and understand the limitations of the ModelData object caching.
 icon: tags
 ---